Reviews You Can Rely On

 Should You Buy the Columbia Ice Maiden II?

 We weren't super impressed with the Ice Maiden II.
-That said, it's a decent option if you want to save some money, and the solid 200 grams of insulation and 10" of coverage maintains a decent amount of warmth.
+That said, it's a decent option if you want to save some money, and the solid 200 grams of insulation and 10" of coverage maintain a decent amount of warmth.
 It'll even keep you upright on most slippery trails.
 We would recommend this boot to those who live in warmer winter climates and need it to get them through errands, work, or average everyday activities.
-The Ice Maiden II is a solid option for those that don't want to break the bank on a boot purchase.
+The Ice Maiden II is a solid option for those who don't want to break the bank on a boot purchase.
 It may not have excelled in any particular category, but it gets the job done and will keep your feet warm during everyday activities.
 If you're hoping for superb warmth or a boot with versatile functionality, you may search for a burlier boot with similar coverage, though you'll undoubtedly pay more.

 What Other Winter Boots Should You Consider?

 While it looks like a warm boot, it doesn't offer as much warmth as the UGG Adirondack III, which has better weather protection and traction.
-It also has better durability and fit with a lighter design making it more suitable for most activities over the Maiden.
+It also has better durability and fit with a lighter design, making it more suitable for most activities over the Maiden.
 The Ugg fits well and is less bulky, making it easier to drive and walk.
 Indoors or outdoors, it is the better boot.
 If hiking is the plan and you need something designed for hitting the trails, the Keen Revel IV Polar is our standout favorite with impressive warmth and traction; it can keep you going down the trail all day with impressive warmth.

-Liz Chamberlain
+Liz Chamberlain and Sara James